-View Greater Boston Eruv in a larger map
+Greater Boston Eruv Corporation

-The main boundaries of the Boston Eruv are shown on the map above.
 Below are two general sections.
 The first outlines the external border of the Eruv and the second describes the internal borders (lakes and cemeteries).

 External borders

-The northern border of the Eruv extends from Chestnut St. (Newton) along the Massachusetts Turnpike (Route 90) eastwards until the intersection of the Pike with the BU Bridge, then follows Storrow Drive until the Charlesgate area and then rejoins the Pike south of Commonwealth Avenue.
+The northwest border of the Eruv extends from Chestnut St. (Newton) along the Massachusetts Turnpike (Route 90) eastwards until the intersection of the Pike with the BU Bridge, then follows Storrow Drive until the Charlesgate area and then rejoins the Pike south of Commonwealth Avenue.
 (Boston).
 The Eruv then follows the Mass Pike north fence westwards, crossing over the Brookline Avenue overpass and then crossing over the eastside of the Beacon Street overpass.
 It then continues through the parking lot near Harvard Pilgrim-Kenmore; then meets the MBTA (Green Line) fence ands heads southwesterly back towards Brookline.

 Internal